Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 Currently, two buildings (Cira Centre and the Bulletin Building) and a mixed-use privately-owned public space ( Drexel Square) have been constructed.
 Brandywine Realty Trust plans to build an additional six buildings, along with a plaza space known as the Grove, and a shared street along JFK Boulevard.

 The project is part of the University City district in West Philadelphia.
-It is bordered by city's main transit hub (30th Street Station) and Drexel University.
+It is bordered by the city's main transit hub (30th Street Station) and Drexel University.

 The current timeline has a building in the development being completed in 2023, 2024, and 2025.
 The project plans to be completely finished in the third quarter of 2025.

 The project itself is part of Philadelphia's revitalization over the past decade.
 During the latter half of the 20th century, the city was in decline.
 A large portion of the medium and high-income residents moved out to the suburbs.
-Along with them, most of the major corporations also relocated; however, since the 2000s, Philadelphia has seen an economic resurgence.
-Major telecommunication companies built massive new offices, Drexel and the University of Pennsylvania have heavily invested in attracting biotechnology companies to the area, and a big group of chemical companies moved their business offices from Delaware, where most of the chemical plants were located, to Philadelphia.
+Most of the major corporations also relocated; however, since the 2000s, Philadelphia has seen an economic resurgence.
+Major telecommunication companies built massive new offices, Drexel and the University of Pennsylvania have heavily invested in their campuses, and many biotech startups have begun placing roots around the major hospitals.

 ## Key Characteristics